Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Model Overview

 \subsubsection{Bidirectional GNNs}

 To improve the tree model's ability to represent query plans accurately, we employ GNNs due to their proficiency in capturing graph topology~\cite{kipf2016semi}.
-We innovatively treat the query plan trees as two single-directional graphs with opposite edge directions (parent-to-child and child-to-parent).
-In each layer (Figure~\ref{Bidirectional GNN}), these two graphs are processed independently by TransformerConv~\cite{transformerconv} layers.
+We innovatively treat each query plan tree as two single-directional graphs with opposite edge directions (parent-to-child and child-to-parent).
+In each layer shown in Figure~\ref{fig:bigg}, these two graphs are processed independently by TransformerConv~\cite{transformerconv} layers.
 We then integrate the corresponding node features from the two output learned graphs through a learnable parameter, which makes it possible to transmit information in both directions while still utilizing the direction information of the edges and retaining relevant structural information.
-This bidirectional GNN design facilitates information flow in both directions, enabling nodes to learn from both sides, unlike using single-directional edges.
+This Bi-GNN design facilitates information flow in both directions, enabling nodes to learn from both sides, unlike using single-directional edges.
 By treating the query plan tree as two graphs with opposite edge directions, the model preserves dependencies between parent and child nodes compared to using undirected edges.
-TransformerConv layers with multi-head attention~\cite{selfattention} allow each node to adaptively aggregate neighbour information, enhancing the model's ability to capture the tree's local graph topology and global dependencies.
-This design benefits from GNNs but addresses the limitations of single-directional and undirected GNNs in learning query plans, markedly improving tree-structured plan representation learning.
+TransformerConv layers with multi-head attention~\cite{selfattention} allow each node to adaptively aggregate neighbor information, enhancing the model's ability to capture the tree's local graph topology and global dependencies.
+This design benefits from GNNs and addresses the limitations of single-directional and undirected GNNs in learning query plans, markedly improving tree-structured plan representation learning.